-After being dismissed, a student may not attend either college in the district for one semester.
-The student may attend summer school.
-Any student believing to be unjustifiably disqualified may file a petition with documentation to the Admissions and Records Office requesting that such dismissal be reconsidered.
+Any student believing to be unjustifiably disqualified may file a petition with the Admissions and Records Office requesting that such disqualification be reconsidered.
 Students are encouraged to see a counselor for assistance with petitions.
 To facilitate the official adding of courses prior to the published add deadline, a petition for reinstatement should be submitted no later than ten working days prior to the published add deadline.

-Any veteran who petitions for readmission to the college following dismissal must meet with a counselor and have the counselor make a recommendation on the petition prior to being considered for readmission.
+Any veteran who petitions for readmission to the college following disqualification must meet with a counselor and have the counselor make a recommendation on the petition prior to being considered for readmission.